microsoft/trident/README.md

 - **password**: The password to be used for the user.
 (This is **not** used when `password-mode` is `locked`.)
 - **ssh-keys**: The SSH keys to be added to the user.
 This is a list of strings.
+  Note that to authenticate using the `root` user, you will need to modify the sshd config out of bound.

 ### Sample configuration